From 10:00 a.m. until 7:30 p.m.

 - A resume of your medical file

-If you are lost, if you need a helping hand, if you have any complaints, suggestions or need assistance in your paperwork, contact the Patient Services Office located in the Hospital main lobby on the ground floor and underground (B1) at Extensions 1610 to 1616.
+If you are lost, if you need a helping hand, if you have any complaints, suggestions or need assistance in your paperwork, contact the Patient Relations Department located in the Hospital underground (B1) at Extensions 1690 or 505.